 Awards apply to employees depending on the industry they work in or the job that they do.
 Enterprise awards apply to specific businesses.

 Finding the right award

-There are 123 awards that cover most people working in Australia.
+There are 122 industry and occupation awards that cover most people working in Australia.
 Find information about what type of work these awards cover, using the most popular awards below.

 - Building, construction and on-site trades